seanlanders92/Mastersite/README.md

 ``markdown
-Syntax highlighted code block

-# Header 1
+# What is Growth Mindset?
 ## Header 2
 ### Header 3